ivarada/gpd/README.md

 **"AI-assisted"** implies the human writes and AI assists.
 The actual process is more integrated than that.

 We lack language to describe the high-bandwidth interface between human reasoning and computational systems.
-This document proposes a precise alternative.
+This framework proposes a precise alternative.

 ---